 The Thesaurus Linguae Graecae (TLG) has collected and digitized most literary texts written in Greek from Homer to the fall of Byzantium in AD 1453.

-Women and Social Movements in the United States brings together primary documents, books, images, scholarly essays, book reviews, Web site reviews, and teaching tools, all documenting the multiplicity of women’s activism in public life.[Details]
+Brings together primary documents, books, images, scholarly essays, book reviews, web site reviews, and teaching tools.
+Documents the multiplicity of women’s activism in public life.[Details]